About the Performers

 Soprano Ginger Barr has been singing since the age of two, when she entertained her family non-stop by singing Michael, Row the Boat Ashore.
 Indeed, she has not used her degree in biology from The College of William and Mary, preferring instead to work in the Early Childhood Music School in Williamsburg, and use her voice to sing in the Women’s Chorus, Choraliers, her church choir, and Cantori, the latter of which, of course, is her favorite group!

-Soprano Rebecca Hartt teaches vocal and instrumental music at Walsingham Academy.
+Soprano Rebecca Hartt has taught vocal and instrumental music at Walsingham Academy.
 She holds a Bachelor of Music degree in voice from Hope College and a Masters degree in vocal performance from Boston University.
-She serves as a cantor at St. Bede’s Catholic Church, as Music Director for ShowStoppers Productions, and plays flute, saxophone, and handbells.
+She has served as a cantor at St. Bede’s Catholic Church, as Music Director for ShowStoppers Productions, and plays flute, saxophone, and handbells.

 Alto Judy Alexander was a music minor at UNC Charlotte, where she received a degree in psychology.
 She has played piano and violin since her youth, sung in choirs from high school through college, and prior to moving to Williamsburg, sang in the Charlotte Choral Society, and was the alto in an a capella quartet, the Candlelight Singers.
 In Williamsburg, Judy also sang with the Bach Choir.

-Alto Mary Stutz is Associate Organist and Cantor at St. Bede Catholic Church, Williamsburg, in addition to her full-time position as Manager of Internet Operations with the Colonial Williamsburg Foundation.
+Alto Mary Stutz is Organist at Our Lady of Mount Carmel Catholic Church, Newport News and is a Systems Analyst with the Colonial Williamsburg Foundation.
 Mary has also sung with the Bach Choir, and joined Cantori not only as a singer, but as our Web Master.
 Mary plays organ, piano, and guitar.

 Cantori is available for hire for concerts, special services, musical programs, and weddings.
 For booking, contact the Director, Agnes French, at email@example.com or at 757-345-6355.